 Tips for Success

-Lose weight.
-Dark pigmentation is easier to address if your weight is proportionate to your height.
-Fat cells alter the body’s hormone levels and can increase darkening and sun sensitivity.
+Lose weight!
+Dark pigmentation is easier to address when you lose weight.
+Fat cells alter the body’s hormone levels and can contribute to increasing the darkening and sun sensitivity.

 Get your car windows tinted to the legal limit.
-Keep that sunroof closed too.
+Keep windows up and sunroof closed!

-Protect the orbital eye area.
-Wear large 100% UV protective sunglasses the cover the entire eye area.
-Prescription eyewear that “transitions” when you go outside may not darken enough in cars and buses and are usually way too small to do the job.
-Don’t be fooled by overcast skies because the skin-darkening UVA rays penetrate clouds and windshields.
-That’s when you need protection the most.
+Protect your eye area.
+Wear large 100% UV protective sunglasses that cover the entire eye area.
+Prescription eyeglasses that “transitions” when you go outside may not darken enough in cars and buses and are usually way too small to do the job.
+Don’t be fooled by overcast skies because the glare-producing, skin-darkening UVA rays can penetrate clouds and windshields.

 Follow directions.
-Apply your active brightening products (a) exactly as directed, (b) in small amounts, massaged all the way into the skin, and (c) in the total absence of irritation.
-Avoid the entire mouth area and smile lines every other day if you’re directed to do so.
+Always apply your active brightening products (a) exactly as directed, (b) in small amounts, massaged all the way into the skin, and (c) in the total absence of irritation.
+Avoid the entire mouth area and smile lines every other day if you’re dry, sensitive, or if you are directed to do so.
 Avoid sensitive areas for a few days if they become darkened, too dry or irritated.

-Never attempt to ‘dot’ lighteners onto the spots only.
+Never attempt to ‘dot’ brightener or exfoliants onto the dark spots only.

-Never apply a thicker coat of your skin brightener to dark areas.
+Never apply a thicker coat of your skin brightener or exfoliant to dark areas.
 This will cause light “halos” around the dark spots and patches, and cause irritation and rebound darkening of those areas.